RocketsAreNostalgic/tnyGmaps/README.md

      phone             | Phone Number
-     icon              | An image from the maps api for that location marker            | A url full or relative to the plugin (see example) to the icon png infowindowdefault | (yes : no) Show the infowindow on page load, or keep it hidden until the map icon is clicked. infowindow        | Additional contents of the infowindow, but must be text only without any markup. infowindowb64     | Additional contents of the infowindow base 64 encoded so complex additional markup won't break the reading of the shortcode by WordPress. hidecontrols      | (true : false) Hides the zoom, street view and other controls
+     icon              | An image from the maps api for that location marker            | A url full or relative to the plugin (see example) to the icon png default_marker    | (true : false) Use the global default marker set in the plugin options pannel infowindowdefault | (yes : no) Show the infowindow on page load, or keep it hidden until the map icon is clicked. infowindow        | Additional contents of the infowindow, but must be text only without any markup. infowindowb64     | Additional contents of the infowindow base 64 encoded so complex additional markup won't break the reading of the shortcode by WordPress. hidecontrols      | (true : false) Hides the zoom, street view and other controls